neodisk17/vscode-ext-flutter-color-viewer/README.md

 <br/>

 Dear All,<br/>
-As we are thrilled to share the moment of Chandrayaan landing on the lunar surface, I am excited to share with you the next stages of my Plugin
+To celebrate the successful landing of Chandrayaan 3, we announced a few updates to our plugin last year.
+Today, we are excited to deliver on those promises.
+The following updates have been implemented in the plugin:

-1. <del>Implement Telemetry & Crash Reporting</del>
+1. Implemented Telemetry & Crash Reporting
-2. Adding test cases
+2. Added test cases
-3. Refactoring if necessary
+3. Refactored code where necessary

+I hope you like this plugin!
+If you have any new ideas to implement, please feel free to create an issue in the repo.

 ## Features

 ![Flutter Color GIF](https://flutter-color.s3.ap-south-1.amazonaws.com/flutter-color.gif)

 Gif by [Maruf Hassan](https://medium.com/@maruf.hassan) on [Medium](https://medium.com/@maruf.hassan/the-ultimate-vs-code-extensions-for-working-with-flutter-8e75232e6f98).

 ### Without Flutter Color

 ![Without Flutter Color](https://flutter-color.s3.ap-south-1.amazonaws.com/without-plugin.jpg)